A deal with Brave's ad-blocking browser and publisher Dow Jones shows how online ads might get less invasive

 That system will mean ad revenue for publishers eventually.
 But Brave already allows a cryptocurrency-like payment system it developed called the Basic Attention Token.
 BAT is a blockchain-based token that serves as a way advertisers can pay publishers, but Brave also plans to take a portion of the proceeds and share another portion with anyone using Brave.

-Under the partnership announced Wednesday, Dow Jones said it will become a verified publisher and plans to test "delivering content via Brave's blockchain-based digital advertising and services platform."
-Dow Jones is arguably better protected against difficulties with online advertising by the fact that it charges subscribers for access.
+Under the partnership announced Wednesday, Dow Jones Media Group said it will become a verified publisher and plans to test "delivering content via Brave's blockchain-based digital advertising and services platform."
+Dow Jones Media Group is arguably better protected against difficulties with online advertising by the fact that it charges subscribers for access.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.